Udj13/Agro-Navigation-receiver/README.md

 Building instructions DIY GPS receiver for the parallel driving app.

+This is the easiest receiver to assemble, U-blox module is used, but it has standard accuracy and may not work with some Android phones

+You can assemble an other receiver with decimeter accuracy (GPS L5) with the TAU1201 module, using instructions - https://github.com/Udj13/gps-ble-receiver

 ## What is the AGRO NAVIGATION app?
 Agro Navigation is a tiny and fast GPS navigation app (iOs, Android) for parallel driving that helps farmers on fertilizers and pesticides.